psychemedia/island-storynotes/smuggling_tales.md

 he 'bouth a quarter of a sack of flour for 11*s.* 3*d.*' On January 17

-for a sack of barley at Westside he paid 12*s.* 6*d.* On March 6 a quarter of a sack of fine flour cost him 9*s.* 9*d.* On February 15, 18, and 19, he ' made a load of fus (furze) faggots at Kingston at Farmer Dyer's.'
+for a sack of barley at Westside he paid 12*s.* 6*d.* On March 6 a quarter of a sack of fine flour cost him 9*s.* 9*d.* On February 15, 18, and 19, he 'made a load of fus (furze) faggots at Kingston at Farmer Dyer's.'
 By April 6 the price of flour had risen, a quarter of a sack costing 10*s.* 3*d.*

 This year he was busily engaged in smuggling, and his book has the following among other entries :